Truth be told, a deep connection with another person is what INFJs crave the most.

-If you clicked on this article, then you are either an INFJ personality type or you have one in your life.
+If you clicked on this article, then you are either an INFJ, one of the 16 Myers-Briggs personality types, or you have one in your life.
 As an INFJ myself, I can tell you that we are deeply complex and often confusing creatures.
-If you are just now beginning to research this personality type, I advise you to buckle up, because there is a lot to learn.
+If you are just now beginning to research this personality, I advise you to buckle up, because there is a lot to learn.
 The more you research, the more you’ll realize just how tender your INFJ is, despite how tough they may seem.

 How to Care for an INFJ